greyscalepress/interview-project/content/interviews/2014-05-OffThepress.md

 [^initials]: See: van Tilburg W. A. P. and Igou E. R. (2014), *The impact of middle names: Middle name initials enhance evaluations of intellectual performance*, European Journal of Social Psychology, 44, pages 400–411.
 DOI: 10.1002/ejsp.2026 - http://dx.doi.org/10.1002/ejsp.2026

-**Audience Member** – Did anybody purchase them ?
+**Audience member** – Did anybody purchase them ?

 **MS** — There are reviews on Amazon.
 Some people complained that the quality wasn’t what they expected.

 [laughter]

-**MS** — There were some reviews also by a German guy who is probably running the business.
-He made some reviews by hand, but he didn’t manage to write reviews as quickly as the books were published.
-So, strangely, it seems to be harder to automate the reviews than publishing actual titles.
+**MS** — A person sent me a scan of a book she returned, because some unicode glyphs didn't print correctly.
+There were also some glowing reviews by a German fellow, who is probably running the business.
+But he didn’t manage to keep up with the number of books being published.
+Strangely, it seems harder to automate the reviews than publishing actual titles.

-Proof that this spam actually does work on a certain scale is that, if you go into any university nowadays, and search for Alphascript Publishing, there are big chances that you will find some titles in the university book shelves.
+Another proof that this spam does work on a certain scale is that, if you go into any university library, and search for Alphascript Publishing, there are big chances that you will find some titles in the university book shelves.
 This was where I live in Neuchâtel, Switzerland.
 So they had some books on really precise topics.

 ![Alphascript books in the University library of Neuchâtel.](../content/img/black-holes-p36-unine.png)